kennyferly/whitebox-geospatial-analysis-tools/README.md

 Getting Started
 ---------------
 Compiled versions of Whitebox GAT are available from the Whitebox homepage (http://www.uoguelph.ca/~hydrogeo/Whitebox/).
-To work with the source code, clone the Github repository using *git* and open the individual projects in *NetBeans IDE* (https://netbeans.org/).
-NetBeans may complain that there are unresolved conflicts, likely that there are missing library files.
-Click to resolve the conflicts.
-You will find each of the library dependencies within the *WhiteboxGIS* project folder.
+To work with the source code, clone the Github repository using *git*.
+To build the project, open a command prompt, change directory ('cd') to the directory containing the Whitebox code, and run the build script (python build.py).
+This will require having the Java Development Kit (JDK) version 8 installed, along with a Python installation.

 Screenshots
 -----------